-17.18 In-process control records should be maintained and form a part of the batch records (see section 15.25).
+17.18 In-process control records should be maintained and form a part of the batch records.

 Finished products

 17.19 For each batch of drug product, there should be an appropriate laboratory determination of satisfactory conformity to its finished product specification prior to release.